Knative is a platform for running serverless workloads on Kubernetes. This guide will show you how to run basic Knative workloads in gVisor.

 This guide assumes you have have a cluster that is capable of running gVisor workloads.
 This could be a GKE Sandbox enabled cluster on Google Cloud Platform or one you have set up yourself using containerd Quick Start.

-Edit the feature flags ConfigMap.
+Edit the deployment ConfigMap.

-kubectl edit configmap config-features -n knative-serving
+kubectl edit configmap config-deployment -n knative-serving

 apiVersion: v1